chizhangucb/tmleCommunity/cran-comments.md

 These are not mis-spelled.
 I manually checked all of these words.
 They define specific estimators / terms that are known to the intended user.
-Caution: oEnsemble is not a word, it's supposed to be h2oEnsemble.
+Caution: `oEnsemble` is not a word, it's supposed to be `h2oEnsemble`.